1. "In the Name of Allah, the All-Beneficent, the All-Merciful,"

 Individual gifts from God are to be shared for the common good through a principle of complementarity, just as different strings of a musical instrument combine to make harmonious music, not discordant sounds

-The Qur’an informs us that differences among peoples are ordained so that they might be tested in order to transcend them, and thereby come to know the other (lita'arafu) as intrinsically one.
+The Qur’an informs us that differences among peoples are ordained so that they might be tested in order to transcend them, and that they may thereby come to know the other (lita'arafu) as intrinsically one.
 True spiritual kinship transcends outer differences through a pluralistic spirit exemplified in these words from Prophet Muhammad’s celebrated Farewell Sermon: ‘O people! beware!
 Your God is one, no Arab has any superiority over a non-Arab, and no non-Arab any superiority over an Arab, and no white one has any superiority over a black one, and no black one has any superiority over a white one, except on the basis of taqwa (fear / love of Allah or piety).’
 Through knowledge of their underlying spiritual nature, people are not to oppose one other as adversaries but to learn to live harmoniously.
 Individual gifts from God are to be shared for the common good through a principle of complementarity, just as different strings of a musical instrument combine to make harmonious music, not discordant sounds.
 Instead of seeking their own good at the expense of others, individuals are to vie with one another in good deeds (yusaari'oona fil khairaat) (2:148, and 3:114).
-Here are two examples from the Recitation of these pluralistic messages:
+Here are two examples, from the Recitation, of these pluralistic messages:

 O mankind, indeed we have created you from male and female and made you peoples and tribes that you may know one another.
 Indeed, the most noble of you in the sight of Allah is the most righteous of you.
 Indeed, Allah is Knowing and Acquainted.
 (49:13)